 Understanding your customers is key: what they want, and how to sell it to them.
 CRO can help in both of these areas and keep you focused on your customer base.

-Data gathered from user insights, feedback, surveys and testing can help you understand how customers use your online store and where they encounter stumbling blocks that get in the way of a sale.
+Data gathered from user insights, feedback, surveys and testing can help you understand how customers use your Shopify store and where they encounter stumbling blocks that get in the way of a sale.

 5. Can Positively Impact SEO